cse253-team-repo/PA4/README.md

 ### Configuration file

 The configuration files are stored in the directory `config/config.yaml`.
 To utilize the model pass the correct configuration file to the scripts.
+The specified hyperparameters are specialized for training process.

 ### Train the model